Victor-Guerrero-Devs/css-courses/academind-css/14-grid/notes.md

 `align-items`: positions grid items along the vertical axis

 Both of these are set by default to `stretch` which is why they automatically cover the entire area of their columns/rows

+## justify-content align-content

+These also go in the grid container.

+`justify-content`: this aligns the entire grid container on the horizontal axis

+`align-content`: on the vertical axis